 At what time do the stages start?

-The competitors in the first grid start at 8:00 am according to the announcement delivered at the evening briefing.
-The others follow at intervals of 5 minutes.
+The competitors in the first grid start at 9:00 am or at 10:00 (for the loop stages) or according to the announcement delivered at the evening briefing.
 Some shorter stages such as the time trial might have a later start.

 How do you assign the starting grid?

-What happens if one of the team members has to withdraw?
+What happens if a rider has to withdraw?

 For all cases, please refer to the rules of the race.